 When bars and restaurants cause alcohol poisoning, the dram shop laws can hold them responsible.

 These senseless deaths happen far too often because providers of alcohol put profit over safety.
 Often, the victim is young and not used to drinking.
-We’ve known of cases where bartenders even target these individuals for over-service, knowing how much money they can make off of them by doing so.
+We've known of cases where bartenders even target these individuals for over-service, knowing how much money they can make off of them by doing so.

 Alcohol poisoning, the dram shop laws, and minors.

 Under Texas law, social hosts are not liable for serving alcohol to friends and family, even when it results in injuries or death.
-That is, house or dinner party hosts cannot be sued for serving anyone alcohol 18 and older.
+This means that house or dinner party hosts cannot be sued for serving anyone alcohol 18 and older.

-However, the law does allow a minor’s family to sue the private individual if they provide too much alcohol to a minor that they suffer alcohol poisoning.
-This is because under no circumstances are adults to be blameless in the negligent provision of alcohol to a minor when the minor is harmed as a result.
+However, the law does allow a minor's family to sue the private individual if they provide too much alcohol to a minor who then suffers alcohol poisoning.
+This is because adults are always liable for the negligent provision of alcohol to a minor when the minor is harmed as a result.